 9. Calories, Calories, Calories!

 Eating is important on any backpacking trip; but in the winter, eating literally keeps you warm on your winter trek.
 Your body generates heat as it digests food.
-Your body also increases your metabolism in the winter in attempts to keep you warm.
+Your body also increases your metabolism in the winter in an attempt to keep you warm.
 An increased metabolism equals increased calorie burn; hence, you need to eat more.
 Ingesting calories alone doesn’t keep you warm.
 You must also be hydrated because hydration is needed for proper food digestion.

-Plan high calorie meals and eat often.
+Plan high-calorie meals and eat often.
 Butter is your buddy.
 Add butter to everything – including your hot chocolate and coffee.
 Many hikers prefer not to stop for a hot lunch on winter days; they just prefer to snack hourly.
 Choose foods that you can eat with your gloves on like trail mixes, nutrition bars, and nuts.
 When planning your hot meals, choose simple, one-pot breakfasts and dinners.
 Avoid carrying foods that can freeze or solidify like fresh fruit and peanut butter.

 Depending on the area you are hiking, bears may still be active in the winter.
 Be bear aware and use safe bear practices.
 Please hang your food bags or use bear canisters to keep the bears safe.

-If you are interested in more details on food planning, check out my article: 10 Easy Steps to Planning a One Week Thru Hike.
+If you are interested in more details on food planning, check out my article: 10 Easy Steps to Planning a One Week Thru-Hike.